killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 with a `Cow`,
 you'll have to specify the lifetime of the reference the `Cow` can include:
 `struct Foo<'a> { bar: Cow<'a, str> }`.
-This means that everytime you now _use_ `Foo` that lifetime will be tracked, and everytime you take or return `Foo` you might just need to annotate it.
+This means that every time you now _use_ `Foo` that lifetime will be tracked, and every time you take or return `Foo` you might just need to annotate it.

 One easy way around this is to use `'static'`:
 You can omit the lifetime annotation on your struct,